Keeping your brain sharp across the lifespan

 Exercise affects the brain through multiple pathways:

-Neurogenesis.
-Exercise stimulates the production of new neurons in the hippocampus, the brain region critical for memory.
+Neurogenesis is the production of new neurons in the hippocampus, the brain region critical for memory, and exercise stimulates it.
 This was a surprising discovery that changed our understanding of the adult brain.

-BDNF release.
-Brain-derived neurotrophic factor (BDNF) supports neuron survival and growth.
-Exercise increases BDNF levels, promoting brain plasticity.
+BDNF, also known as brain-derived neurotrophic factor, is a protein that supports neuron survival and growth.
+Exercise increases BDNF levels, which promotes brain plasticity.

-Improved blood flow.
-Exercise enhances cerebral circulation, delivering oxygen and nutrients to brain tissue.
+Improved blood flow is the enhanced cerebral circulation that exercise produces, delivering oxygen and nutrients to brain tissue.

-Reduced inflammation.
-As we discussed in our inflammation article, chronic inflammation harms the brain.
-Exercise reduces inflammatory markers.
+Reduced inflammation is another effect of exercise.
+As we discussed in our inflammation article, chronic inflammation harms the brain, and exercise reduces inflammatory markers.

-Better sleep.
-Exercise improves sleep quality, and sleep is critical for brain maintenance and memory consolidation.
+Better sleep is a further benefit, because exercise improves sleep quality, and sleep is critical for brain maintenance and memory consolidation.

 Both Types Matter